DNA Day Sale: Discounts on Family Finder, Y-DNA, mtDNA, & All Bundles! Now through April 30.

 Using our results pages

-You might find the classic chart easier to read when scanning results for kit numbers, earliest known ancestors, countries of origin, or haplogroups.
-In contrast, the colorized chart provides more detail, including minimum, maximum, and modal values within each subgroup.
-Markers that differ from the modal values are highlighted and color coded, enabling more detailed analysis.
+Some members might find it helpful to turn off colorization and min/max/mode to make the results chart easier to read when scanning for kit numbers, earliest known ancestors, countries of origin, or haplogroups.
+Adding those values in allows for more detailed analysis, with markers that differ from the modal values highlighted and color coded.

 Be sure to read the explanations at the top of each chart, and use the imbedded links to find articles on understanding test results.
+They explain concepts such as fast-moving vs. slow-moving markers, and how the STR differences are coded.
 Consider using the drop downs to sort by the number of STRs tested when you need to limit the data to more informative testing levels, or to fit all of our project tests on one page.

-You can also set the 'page size' filter to your preference.
-A setting of 300 will display all of our project member tests.
+You can also set the ‘page size’ filter to your preference.
+A setting of 300 will display all of our project members’ results.

-Finally, you can search the entire chart using any one of five options: kit number, paternal ancestor name, country, haplogroup, or subgroup.
+Finally, you can search the entire chart by clicking “show advanced filter” to search by kit number, paternal ancestor name, country, or haplogroup.

 Remember that tests that report 12, 25, 37, 67, or 111 markers are STR-only tests, while Big Y tests (Y500 or Y700) report both STRs and SNPs.

 Diving into Y-DNA research can be challenging, but extremely rewarding.
-If you have questions, please post them to our Activity Feed if they are more general in nature, or reach out to our administrator via email with specific questions.
+If you have questions, please post them to our Activity Feed if they are more general in nature, or reach out to our administrator via email with specific questions about your test.
 And don’t forget to join in on the discussions on FTDNA’s Y-DNA Facebook group, or on Facebook pages for any haplogroup projects you might have joined.

 Happy researching!